 In Life in the Garden, a fun read that’s available from Amazon, author Penelope Lively tells of a time in the 1630s when tulips were all the rage.
 It seems that a white species of the flower would occasionally “break,” or bloom with red striations.
 The rarity and novelty of its occurrence made the price of bulbs soar to the point that one was traded for a house!

 What caused the unique color patterns?
 It took until the 1920s to determine that they were the fortuitous byproduct of a virus transmitted by the peach-potato aphid!

-This tiny pest excretes a sweet, sticky substance called honeydew that collects on foliage, inhibiting photosynthesis and making it vulnerable to a disease called sooty mildew.
-This sap is a favorite food of the bigheaded ant, Pheidole megacephala.
+This tiny pest excretes a sweet, sticky substance called honeydew that collects on foliage, inhibiting photosynthesis and making plants vulnerable to a disease called sooty mold.
+This sap is a favorite food of the big-headed ant, Pheidole megacephala.
 It lives in a symbiotic relationship with the aphid, herding it like cattle, milking it for its honeydew, and protecting it from predators.

 How could such a nuisance of a pest be so fascinating?!

 While I admire the survival instincts of this pervasive garden insect, it’s still a pest I don’t want in my yard.

 It isn’t a beneficial pollinator, and its very presence exposes my plants to disease and damage.
 So, setting aside my inner entomologist, I find ways to make my backyard less appealing to this unwelcome visitor, and stop it in its tracks when it gets a notion to stay.

 The best way to inhibit pests and disease in the garden is to start with healthy plants or good quality seed, and to maintain them with good care.